ozbe/companyNews/docs/scaling.md

 ## Web Server (WAR)

 ### Prevaylor

-The largest bottleneck for the web server implementation is prevaylor.
+The largest bottleneck for the web server implementation is Prevayler.
 By not supporting multiple writers, we are unable to scale horizontally.

 The current implementation uses a persistent disk.
 This will not work when there is more than one pod, but will not help us meet our fully public requirements.